Home Cruise lines Crystal Greenland Crystal Symphony Reykjavik Saturday, August 7, 2027

 The gateway to Iceland, a land of incredible natural wonders, ranging from huge glaciers to thermal pools and geysers.

-Reykjavik, the capital of Iceland, is small in size but boasts a vast historical and cultural heritage.
-Founded thousands of years ago by Nordic settlers, this destination showcases a breathtaking coastline with scenic peninsulas, straits and picturesque islands.
-Known for its natural beauty and small-town charm, Reykjavik is also known to attract travellers as 'the nightlife capital of the North' for its vibrant and social atmosphere.
-The island's landscape seems to be in a constant process of transformation like its society, combining Nordic tradition with sophisticated technology.
+Reykjavik, the capital of Iceland, is small but boasts a vast historical and cultural heritage.
+Founded thousands of years ago by Nordic settlers, this destination is set on a breathtaking coast with scenic peninsulas, straits, and picturesque islands.
+Known for its natural beauty and charm, the small city, Reykjavik, is also known to attract travelers as "the capital of Northern nightlife" for its vibrant and social atmosphere.
+The island's landscape seems to be in a continuous process of transformation like society, which combines Nordic tradition with sophisticated technology.

 Nanortalik